MK2112/HWR-Berlin-Calendar-Sync/README.md

 # HWR Berlin - Google Calendar Lecture Sync

-Sync lectures of the Hochschule für Wirtschaft und Recht Berlin (HWR Berlin) with your Google Calendar.<br>
+Sync lectures of the Berlin School of Economics and Law (HWR Berlin) with your Google Calendar.<br>
 This script identifies new or changed calendar entries, updates your Google Calendar, and marks outdated events as such (without deleting them, just to be safe).

 ## Setup